History of the Service

 People who resolve their disputes through the Advocacy Service process are generally very satisfied because they have been given the opportunity to participate directly in working out their own resolution.
 Consumers often want to ensure that what happened to them will not happen to someone else.
 It is helpful for providers to hear this.
 Many providers comment on how profound it is to hear from the consumer, as they had not realised the impact of their actions or remarks.
 Overall, providers are also usually satisfied with the Advocacy Service process, as they are given the opportunity to explain their actions fully and, if appropriate, to apologise directly to the consumer.

-In 2016/17 88% of consumers and 86% of providers who responded to satisfaction surveys said they were satisfied or very satisfied with their contact with the Advocacy Service.
+For the period 01 July to 31 December 2018, 91% of consumers and 93% of providers who responded to satisfaction surveys said they were satisfied or very satisfied with their contact with the Advocacy Service.